-In 2003, the members elected Prof. Klaus Zehelein, since 2006 head of the Bayerische Theaterakademie, as President of the Deutscher Bühnenverein.
-Since 1992, the office of Director and CEO has been held by lawyer Rolf Bolwin.
+In 2020, the members elected Dr. Carsten Brosda, Minister of Culture and Media of the Free and Hanseatic City of Hamburg, as President of the Deutscher Bühnenverein.
+Since 2017, the office of Director and CEO has been held by company lawyer Marc Grandmontagne.
 The other members of the presidium are also the chairpersons of the individual subgroups of the Bühnenverein.

 The Bühnenverein advises and informs its members on all issues that are of importance to running theatres and orchestras.
 Specialists from the fields of law, business administration and public relations are at hand to provide members with advice.